Key Differences Between PR, Marketing, and Advertising —and When You Should Use Each for Your Brand

 • Since people are more distrustful of ads and promotional content than ever before, PR is a necessary element of building trust with your audience.

-Advertising is any type of paid promotion that is designed to persuade someone to buy your product or service.
+Advertising is a subset of marketing and encompasses any type of paid promotion that is designed to persuade someone to buy your product or service.
+From TV commercials to print ads to digital pay-per-click (PPC) ads, advertising campaigns are essential in any B2B brand’s outreach and lead-generation strategy.

-However, it should never be your one-and-only method of reaching your audience.
 Remember what we mentioned earlier about consumers not trusting ads?
-To put a number on it: according to a 2019 study by the American Association of Advertising Agencies, 96% of people believe that advertisers do not practice integrity.
+According to a 2019 American Association of Advertising Agencies study, 96% of people believe that advertisers do not practice integrity.

 Social Media Advertising